cloud-66-internal/help.cloud66.com/_maestro/how-to-guides/common-tools/ssh-to-server.md

 See [toolbelt shortcuts](/maestro/quickstarts/using-cloud66-toolbelt.html), for information on how you can make this even easier.

 ## Manual shell access

-You can always have terminal access to your servers from your own server - just follow the steps below if you're on a Linux-based operating system.
+You can also access your servers manually via SSH from any Linux-based operating system (including Mac OS X).
+To do this:

-1. Port 22 (SSH) is closed to outside traffic by default - so you need to <a href="/maestro/references/network-configuration.html">add a firewall rule to your stack</a> to access it.
+1. [Add a firewall rule](/maestro/references/network-configuration.html) to your application to open port 22 (it is closed to outside traffic by default).
-2. Once the port is open, you can find your username and SSH key by visiting the server page for the specific server you would like to login to.
-The SSH key download link is located in the right sidebar of your server page.</li>
+2. Find your username and SSH key in the information page for the target server via your [Dashboard](https://app.cloud66.com/dashboard).
+The SSH key download link is located in the right-hand panel.
 3. Change the access rights to the downloaded key to 0600:
 <pre class="terminal">
 $ chmod 0600 /Users/xxx/Downloads/key.pem